karttur/OSSL-pydev/README.md

 ```
 #!/Applications/anaconda3/envs/spectraimagine_py38/bin/python3.8
 ```
-This need to be edited to reflect your python setup.
+This need to be edited to reflect the local python setup on your machine.

 Additionally the folder with the package contains two extra files:
 - .project